noona-hq/app-template-remix/README.md

 This is a template repository for quickly bootstrapping a Noona HQ app.

-It is built on the popular framework Remix which makes it both simply to render complex UIs with React as well as creating API endpoints for consuming webhooks.
+It is built on the popular framework Remix which makes it both simple to render complex UIs with React as well as creating API endpoints for consuming webhooks.

 ## Prisma